 Don’t Worry About the Outcome

-It’s not about the outcome that makes you happy, it’s being able to go, “You know what?
+It’s not the outcome that makes you happy, it’s being able to say, “You know what?
 I was a good person today.
 I was of service today.
-I helped people today.
-Therefore, I’m good.
+I helped people today, therefore, I’m good.
 Everything’s good.
 I’m good no matter what.
-And if I reach a goal, awesome.
+If I reach a goal, awesome.
 All the better.”
-So, that, there’s a lot about kind of what I touched on is in the most recent course I’m putting together, which is from anxiety to confidence.
+A lot of what I touched on is in the most recent course I’m putting together, which is from anxiety to confidence.

 For those of you who attend the weekly live trainings in the community, those are still in the training room as past trainings as we’ve been working through a whole series.
-There are two trainings on goal setting in there that if you haven’t checked them out, go do it, for those of you who are members, because it talks a lot about a more in depth overview on what I just talked about today.
+There are two trainings on goal setting in there that, if you haven’t checked them out, go do it because it’s a more in depth overview on what I talked about today.